 On a low budget, you’ll be forced to eat among local people in local restaurants, take the same buses and transportation the locals take, buy produce from local markets and will perhaps be obligated to stay in more basic accommodation like bamboo huts and homestays, thus immersing you in the lives of the local people.

-For example, you’ll have to learn how to:
+For example, travelling on a tight budget forces you to learn how to:

 - Book the absolute cheapest possible flights